 A study of 1,500 U.S. consumers from Marketing Insider Group and OneSpot found that 78 percent of people are more likely to make a purchase when the brand provides relevant content, 50 percent would pay more for a product if they received a personalized experience, and 64 percent would recommend a brand that delivers relevant content.

-If you’re interested in capturing the ever-growing portion of the market that’s looking for one-to-one experiences, keep reading to learn about benefits, examples, strategies, and everything else the forward-thinking enterprise marketing team should know about one-to-one marketing.
+If you’re interested in capturing the ever-growing portion of the market that’s looking for one-to-one experiences, keep reading to learn about benefits, examples, steps, strategies, and everything else the forward-thinking enterprise marketing team should know about one-to-one marketing.

 What Do We Mean by One-to-One Marketing?